 Sure, you must know what you do.
 You must master the know-how.
 But it really starts with the who.

-Until this is in place, scaling is an uphill battle.
+Until this is in place, business growth is an uphill battle.

 Focusing on a market segment immediately reduces needs to a handful.

-Things become more predictable.
+Things become more predictable and lead generation makes sense because you (and your sales team) know what to focus on.
 Building systems and processes becomes easier, and getting people to fit into the company is much more straightforward.